top of page

 • Awards - Essays will be judged by a committee of educators and historians.
 There will be four winners, one from each of the following categories: Family Legacy, Community Impact, Historic Account, Biography.

-• Essay winners will receive $75, the opportunity to attend a public award presentation at the 2025 WRHC in Deadwood, SD, and publication of their essay in the biannual WRHC Collected Papers which is also permanently archived in BHSU Archives and Special Collections, accessible online.
+• Essay winners will receive $75, presented at their school.
+The winning essays will be announced at the 2025 WRHC in Deadwood, SD, and published in the biannual WRHC Collected Papers which is also permanently archived in BHSU Archives and Special Collections, accessible online.

 bottom of page